 - 1. We are available for questions during our office hours and discussion sessions. - 2.
-You can post your questions to the discussion board on Canvas.
-We will check the discussion board regularly and answer your questions there.
-Please use the discussion board rather than emailing me unless you need to discuss a private matter. - 3.
+You are encouraged to post your questions to Piazza, which is linked to Canvas.
+We will check Piazza regularly and answer your questions there.
+Please use Piazza rather than emailing me unless you need to discuss a private matter. - 3.
 When you have to email us regarding a private matter, please include ECON120C in the subject line (this is a good practice for any course), and we will try to respond to your email before any other emails. - 4.
 As your instructors, we do not have any control over enrollment, waiting list, and any other administrative issues.
-These matters are handled by the department's undergraduate advising office.
+These matters are handled by the department's undergraduate advising office or the university's Office of the Registrar.